Amazon Original Series - Goliath, Mystery, Alaska, and More

 Kelley's biggest break came as a writer for "L.A.
 Law," one of the sexiest lawyer series on television.
 The show aimed to appeal to women, and Kelley ran it for its fourth and fifth seasons.
 Despite being a dating show, Kelley eventually left to start Picket Fences, another sexy legal series.

 As an accomplished producer and writer, Kelley's work has consistently garnered Emmy awards.
 In the 1990s, he produced many Emmy-winning shows, including Doogie Howser, M.D.
 He was also one of the few writers to have his work produced on all of the Big Four networks.
 In the '00s, Kelley's legal drama "Boston Legal" won a few Emmys, but it wasn't a powerhouse like its predecessors.
+With the help of an amazon downloader, you are free to enjoy it offline at any time and anywhere!

 Currently, "The Trial" is one of the most popular shows on the streaming service, and Kevin Costner is in talks to star in the series.
 The actor has been in negotiations with the company for weeks.
 If the show gets the green light from Amazon, it would be the actor's first regular series on the streaming service.
 Previously, he'd appeared in the miniseries "Hatfield & McCoys" for the History Channel.